sebastien/libparsing/README.md

 typedef struct Iterator {
 	char           status;    // The status of the iterator, one of STATUS_{INIT|PROCESSING|INPUT_ENDED|ENDED}
-	char*          buffer;    // The buffer to the read data, note how it is a (void*) and not an `iterated_t` iterated_t*    current;   // The for the current offset within the buffer iterated_t     separator; // The character for line separator, `\n` by default. size_t         offset;    // Offset in input (in bytes), might be different from `current - buffer` if some input was freed. size_t         lines;     // Counter for lines that have been encountered
+	char*          buffer;    // The buffer to the read data, note how it is a (void*) and not an `iterated_t` iterated_t*    current;   // The pointer current offset within the buffer iterated_t     separator; // The character for line separator, `\n` by default. size_t         offset;    // Offset in input (in bytes), might be different from `current - buffer` if some input was freed. size_t         lines;     // Counter for lines that have been encountered